thelogbox/thelogbox.github.com/_posts/2013-10-20-phonegap-development-environment-android.md

 **GET THE ZIPPED FILE**.
 Unzip the file to a user directory so that you will not need elevated privileges to use the executable files.

-The user directory in Windows is usually inside <code class="codeblock">C:\User\yourname\</code>.
+The user directory in Windows is usually inside C:\User\yourname\.
 Try to install on a folder without a white space.
 White spaces in Windows can become very troublesome when working on the command line.
 In OSX it will be inside <code class="codeblock">/Users/yourname/</code>.

 Try to remember the full path of the directory where you unzipped the Android SDK, this will be the **ANDROID_HOME**.